Colyer House

-The Colyer House is a historic home located at Schoharie in Schoharie County, New York.
-It was built about 1795 is a 2-story, five-bay brick Federal-style house, with a 1 1/2-story kitchen wing.
+The Colyer House is a historic home located in the town of Schoharie in Schoharie County, New York, United States.
+It was built about 1785 and is a two-story, five-bay brick Federal-style house, with a 1 1/2-story kitchen wing.
 Minor alterations were made during the Greek Revival period.
 It features a slate gable roof.

 It was listed on the National Register of Historic Places in 2008.